TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 The latency is measured at PCoIP or Blast protocol layer, not TCP/UDP layer.
 Upper layer is more accurate as we can have packet loss at application-layer but Windows sees no dropped packet.
 The reason was the packet arrives out of order and hence unusable from Horizon viewpoint.

-We’ve set the threshold value to be conservative yet realistic.
+We've set the threshold value to be conservative yet realistic.
 If your users are accessing over the WAN or unreliable connection, then you may not see green.
 This is acceptable so long user actual productivity is not impacted.

 Time taken to load the user profile and time taken to logon are not included in the KPI because they are one time value.
 KPI needs to be a metric that can be evaluated regularly.

 At this moment, we do not include variance in the latency.
 If you think we should, do recommend the value for each threshold.

-The session network utilization is not part of the KPI as we can’t put the value into the range.
+The session network utilization is not part of the KPI as we can't put the value into the range.
 The [Blast Extreme](https://techzone.vmware.com/resource/blast-extreme-display-protocol-vmware-horizon-7) protocol may be doing minimal work at that time for that user, so a low network throughput may not indicate poor user experience.

 ## Data Center KPI

 The DC KPI depends on the types of object.
 A user can have VDI Session or RDS Session, served by VDI Pool and RDS Farm respectively.

 <table><colgroup><col style="width: 14%" /><col style="width: 85%" /></colgroup><thead><tr class="header"><th><strong>VDI Session</strong></th><th>It has contention metrics.
-As it’s Windows OS running on a vSphere VM, it has metrics from both layers.</th></tr></thead><tbody><tr class="odd"><td><strong>RDS Session</strong></td><td><p>It does not have contention metrics.
+As it's Windows OS running on a vSphere VM, it has metrics from both layers.</th></tr></thead><tbody><tr class="odd"><td><strong>RDS Session</strong></td><td><p>It does not have contention metrics.
 It only has utilization metrics and they cannot be used to determine if a user experience degrades.</p><p>This applies to both application session and desktop session.
 As a result, the KPI is taken from the RDS Host, which is a server VM serving many users concurrently.
 The drawback is RDS Host does not provide visibility into the performance of each session.</p></td></tr></tbody></table>

 Since both RDS Host and VDI Session is basically a Window VM, we are using the same KPI.
 Other than RDSH specific counter such as [this one](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/rds-rdsh-performance-counters), there is no application level specific counters to measure contention. vRealize Operations uses the following counters and threshold to form the KPI.